JohnOrt31/JohnOrt31/README.md

 ## About me
 - 🏗 I'm currently working in Holistic Enterprise Management (hem).
 - 💻 I'm a Full-Stack Developer.
-- 📚 I'm a student at the University of Guanajuato, currently studying the 10 semester of the Computer Systems Engineering degree.
+- 📚 I'm a student at the University of Guanajuato, graduated in of the Computer Systems Engineering.

 |||